Obtaining the Chartered Financial Analyst (CFA) designation is no small feat…

 The CFA Institute also holds candidates and members to high ethical standards.
 They’re obligated to protect the integrity of capital markets.

 After completing the first two levels, I have great respect for CFA chartholders.
-I hope to join their ranks after taking the third exam on June 23.
+I hope to join their ranks after taking the third exam next year.

 It’s a challenging path but I recommend it…

 CFA Exams and Pass Rates

 There are three exams and the CFA Institute offers them in June…

 Candidates must wait a year between taking them, with the exception of level one.
 The first exam is available in both June and December.

 It’s a long waiting game and the pass rates aren’t great…

 Over 150,000 candidates took the exams in June 2017.
 Here are the average pass rates on each exam…